 Some local charities will collect furniture and white goods for free:

 If you are vacating rented accommodation, please check with your landlord whether the removal of unwanted items and any associated costs is your responsibility.
 Refunds will not be given unless the collection is cancelled before we attempt to collect the items on any given Wednesday.

-The following list contains items that are most frequently collected as bulky items:
+The following list contains items that are most frequently collected as bulky items.
+Presented items that we can not take will be left and no refund made:

 - A bed base